List of National Historic Landmarks in Alabama

-NHLs are also included on the National Register of Historic Places (NRHP), historic properties that the National Park Service deems to be worthy of preservation.
-The primary difference between a NHL and a NRHP listing is that the NHLs are determined to have national significance, while other NRHP properties are deemed significant at the local or state level.
+NHLs are also included on the National Register of Historic Places (NRHP), historic properties that the National Park Service deem worthy of preservation.
+The primary difference between an NHL and a NRHP listing is that the NHLs are determined to have national significance, while other NRHP properties are deemed significant at the local or state level.
 The NHLs in Alabama comprise 3% of the approximately 1178 properties and districts listed on the National Register of Historic Places in Alabama.

 Four historic sites in the state are managed by the National Park Service.
-One of these, the Tuskegee Institute National Historic Site, is also designated a NHL.
+One of these, the Tuskegee Institute National Historic Site, is also designated an NHL.
 The others are Horseshoe Bend National Military Park, Russell Cave National Monument, and Tuskegee Airmen National Historic Site.